-Offered in physiotherapy or massage therapy, combined decongestant therapy is the most effective treatment for venous insufficiency and lymphedema.
+Offered in physiotherapy or massage therapy, combined decongestive therapy is the most effective treatment for venous insufficiency and lymphedema.
 Treatments can take the form of exercises, manual lymphatic drainage techniques, and compression bandages or garments.
 They reduce swelling, associated symptoms and their potential complications, in order to improve your quality of life.

-Combined decongestant therapy is offered by physiotherapists and massage therapists who have advanced training.
+Combined decongestive therapy is offered by physiotherapists and massage therapists who have advanced training.
 You can consult either of these professionals if you suffer from venous insufficiency (such as post-thrombotic disease or varicose disease) or lymphedema after injury, surgery, radiotherapy for cancer, etc.

 This therapy is generally divided into two phases: